8ta4/say/DONTREADME.md

 Nope.
 It's plain text.
 This way, you can easily update it as needed.

 > Does this tool run automatically after a system reboot?
+(Planned)

 Yes, `say` uses macOS Launch Agents to start itself automatically.

 > What happens if this tool stops unexpectedly?
+(Planned)

 `say` also uses macOS Launch Agents to restart itself automatically.